OneNoteDev/MsGraph_OneNoteApiSamplePHP/Readme.md

 ### Set up the sample

 1. Replace the following placeholders in the callback.php and index.php files with the associated values from the App Settings page:
-	1. Replace %CLIENT_ID% with the client ID value.
+	1. Replace CLIENT_ID with the client ID value.
-	2. Replace %CLIENT_SECRET% with the client secret value.
+	2. Replace CLIENT_SECRET with the client secret value.
-	3. Replace %REDIRECT_URI_PATH% with the value of the deployment root URL.
+	3. Replace REDIRECT_URI_PATH_PATH with the value of the deployment root URL.
 The deployment root URL consists of "http://" plus the root domain URL, so if your redirect URL looks like http://onenoteapisamples.com/callback.php, the deployment root URL is "http://onenoteapisamples.com."
 At run time, the redirect URL value will resolve to "http://onenoteapisamples.com/callback.php."
 2. Put the sample files in the root directory on your web server.
 3. Open a browser and navigate to the default .php page.
 4. Login using your Microsoft account, and allow the app to create pages in your OneNote notebooks.